 The final blow

 Ganguly played domestic cricket till the 2011-12 season, scoring 424 at 53.00 in his last season and picking up three for one against Baroda.
-He also played in the Indian Premier League (IPL), captaining Kolkata Knight Riders and Pune Warriors India.
+He also played in IPL, captaining Kolkata Knight Riders and Pune Warriors India.
 In 2012 he led Bengal to the Vijay Hazare Trophy — his first major trophy win for Bengal.